Humana

-Humana Inc. is a for-profit American health insurance company based in Louisville, Kentucky.
-In 2021, the company ranked 41 on the Fortune 500 list, which made it the highest ranked (by revenues) company based in Kentucky.
-It has been the third largest health insurance provider in the nation.
+Humana Inc. is an American for-profit health insurance company based in Louisville, Kentucky.
+In 2024, the company ranked 92 on the Fortune 500 list, which made it the highest ranked (by revenues) company based in Kentucky.
+It is the fourth largest health insurance provider in the U.S.

-The health insurer Aetna said on July 3, 2015, that it had agreed to acquire its smaller rival Humana for $37 billion in cash and stock but walked away from the deal after a court ruling that the merger would be anti-competitive.

 History

 1961–1983: Nursing homes and hospitals

 Lawyers David A. Jones Sr. and Wendell Cherry founded a nursing home company in 1961.
 The company, known in 1968 as Extendicare Inc., became the largest nursing home company in the United States.
 In 1972, Jones and Cherry sold the nursing home chain to purchase hospitals.

-In 1974, the partners changed the corporate name to Humana Inc. The name was meant to change public perception from 'warehousing' or indifferently treating people to providing a higher-level of human care and, by extension, more humane care.
-It grew in the following years, both by business and in 1978 through the takeover of American Medicorp Inc., which doubled the company's size, and growing into the world's largest hospital company in the 1980s.
+In 1974, the partners changed the corporate name to Humana Inc. The name was meant to change public perception from 'warehousing' or indifferently treating people to providing a higher level of human care and, by extension, more humane care.
+It grew in the following years, both by business and in 1978 through the takeover of American Medicorp Inc., which doubled the company's size, and grew into the world's largest hospital company in the 1980s.
 During this period, Humana developed the double corridor model for hospital construction.
 This design minimized the distance between patients and nurses by placing nursing support services in the interior of the building with patient rooms surrounding the perimeter.